 To compete on Amazon, you need competitive advantages wherever possible.
 Repricers offer that competitive advantage, but not all repricers are created equal.
-On this episode of Entrepreneur Adventure, Todd interviews Ian Kaneshiro, Head of Sales and Customer Success at Seller Snap on all things repricing and why Seller Snap can transform your business.
+On this episode of Amazon Seller School, Todd interviews Ian Kaneshiro, Head of Sales and Customer Success at Seller Snap on all things repricing and why Seller Snap can transform your business.
 Stay tuned.

 Why A Repricer?